-If you plan to attend the meeting, please vote your Red, White and Blue proxy card but keep the enclosed admission ticket and bring it to the annual meeting.
+If you plan to attend the meeting, please keep the enclosed admission ticket and bring it to the annual meeting.
 An admission ticket is required for entry into the annual meeting.
 A map showing the location of the meeting is also included.